Relative compactifications of semiabelian N\'eron models, I: The graded algebras

 \section{The graded algebras}

-In what follows, throughout this article, the FC data we treat are assumed to be {\em exact.} In this section, starting with an (exact) FC datum $\xi$, we define/construct an NFC pair $(\xi^e,\xi^{\dagger})$ extending $\xi$, and define three graded algebras associated with $\xi^e$ or $\xi^{\dagger}$:
+In what follows, throughout this article, the FC data we treat are assumed to be {\em symmetric.} In this section, starting with a (symmetric) FC datum $\xi$, we define/construct an eFC datum $\xi^e$ extending $\xi$ and a N\'eFC kit $\xi^{\natural}$) of $\xi^e_{2N}$).
+Then we define three graded algebras associated with $\xi^e$ or $\xi^{\natural}$: